Find out more about European Merchant Bank (EMBank), legal structure, board members and how we do business ethically, in compliance with regulations.

 Supervising the policy of the Management Board and the general affairs of the Bank and supporting the Management Board with advice is the Supervisory Board’s task, as stated in European Bank’s articles of association and the Charter of the Supervisory board in line with the rules in Lithuania.

-The Supervising Board of EMBank UAB comprises three members:
+The Supervising Board of EMBank UAB comprises four members:

-- Vygintas Bubnys – Independent Member of the Supervisory Board.
+- Mr. Vygintas Bubnys – Independent Member of the Supervisory Board

-- Vaineta Barevičiūtė -Independent member of the Supervisory Board.
+- Mr. Hakan Turkmen – Independent member of the Supervisory Board

 Click here to access the charter of the Supervisory Board.